-This a guest post on dollar cost averaging, a strategy I think works especially well for “ordinary” investors with small amounts of money who want to build a nest egg over time.
+This is a guest post on dollar cost averaging.
+I like this strategy for “ordinary” investors with small amounts of money who want to build a nest egg over time.

 Wait!
-Don?t hit the back button just yet.
-I know that there’s a lot of bad publicity on dollar cost?averaging, but let me lay out both positive and negative argument first.
+Don’t hit the back button just yet.
+I know that there’s a lot of bad publicity on dollar cost averaging (DCA).
+But let me lay out both positive and negative arguments first.
 My basic point here is to show you when and how to use DCA to maximize your investments.

 Dollar Cost Averaging (DCA) is an investment strategy that requires investing equal monetary amounts periodically in a certain stock or portfolio over a certain time period.
 A simple dollar cost averaging plan could be something like buying $100 worth of Wal-Mart (WMT) stock every month for the next five or twenty years.
-The idea behind this is to lower the total average cost for the shares purchased over time because more shares are bought when prices are low and less shares are bought when prices are high.
+The idea behind this is to lower the total average cost for the shares purchased over time.
+More shares are bought when prices are low, and fewer shares are bought when prices are high.

-Another advantage of DCA, as I mentioned above, is that it lowers your total average cost per share.
-Since this program lets you buy more shares when stock prices are low, and less shares when prices high, your cost per share will thus ?average out?.
-This is argued to effectively reduce your risk on volatile swings in the market price (AKA bull and bear cycles).
+Another advantage of DCA is that it lowers your total average cost per share.
+Since this program lets you buy more shares when stock prices are low and fewer shares when prices are high, your cost per share will thus average out.
+This is argued to effectively reduce your risk on volatile swings in the market price.

 - Starting is easy and cheap.
-You can enrol in a DRP with the initial purchase of just a single share.
+You can enroll in a DRP with the initial purchase of just a single share.

-- Your investment is compounding, so it will grow much faster than regular interest-bearing instruments.
+- Your investment is compounding.
+It will grow much faster than regular interest-bearing instruments.

 - Some companies offer shares at a discount to their DRP investors, further lowering acquisition costs.

 - Regular investments can be as small as $10 to $50.